MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Adversarially-Aware Robust Object Detector. [[paper]](https://arxiv.org/abs/2207.06202) [[code]](https://github.com/7eu7d7/RobustDet)
+  - Ziyi Dong, Pengxu Wei, Liang Lin. *ECCV 2022*
+  - Key Word: Adversarial Robustness; Object Detection.
+  - <details><summary>Digest</summary> We empirically explore the model training for adversarial robustness in object detection, which greatly attributes to the conflict between learning clean images and adversarial images.
+To mitigate this issue, we propose a Robust Detector (RobustDet) based on adversarially-aware convolution to disentangle gradients for model learning on clean and adversarial images.
+RobustDet also employs the Adversarial Image Discriminator (AID) and Consistent Features with Reconstruction (CFR) to ensure a reliable robustness.

 - Frequency Domain Model Augmentation for Adversarial Attack. [[paper]](https://arxiv.org/abs/2207.05382) [[code]](https://github.com/yuyang-long/ssa)
   - Yuyang Long, Qilong Zhang, Boheng Zeng, Lianli Gao, Xianglong Liu, Jian Zhang, Jingkuan Song. *ECCV 2022*
   - Key Word: Frequency; Adversarial Attacks.